![]() |

 I have been having a round-robin type of email discussion with my sisters lately, trying to see who recalls what about the different holiday traditions in our family.
 It is funny how one will recall something with perfect clarity, and another has no recollection at all.
 Between us all, there were quite a few things that stood out.
 The traditions from my Dad's side of the family seem clearer to me.
 Whatever food traditions your family hold, I hope you carry them on through life and pass them down.
 They are so enjoyable to share.

 My passion is to teach people how to create a harmony of flavors with their cooking, and help pass along my love and joy of food, both simple and exotic, plain or fancy.
 I continue my journey in ethnic and domestic cuisines, trying new things weekly.
-I would love to hear from you, to help me continue my journey to explore diverse culinary experiences and hopefully to start you on a journey of your own.
-Join me at A Harmony of Flavors Website and Marketplace, Tumblr, Facebook, Twitter, Pinterest and sign up for my Newsletter.
+Join me at A Harmony of Flavors on Facebook and Pinterest.

 No comments: